 Sonangol's significance for the Lobito Corridor is ultimately about the relationship between oil and economic diversification.
 Angola's oil dependency creates both the urgency for the corridor (as oil revenues decline, alternative export revenues become essential) and the institutional complexity that the corridor must navigate (Sonangol's dominance of the economy means that any significant economic initiative must accommodate or challenge the company's institutional interests).

-The corridor's success would, over time, reduce Angola's dependence on Sonangol-channelled oil revenues by creating mineral export revenues that flow through different institutional channels.
-This transition is in Angola's long-term national interest but may be perceived as threatening by institutional actors whose power derives from oil sector centrality.
-The pace and nature of corridor development in Angola is therefore influenced by the political dynamics surrounding Sonangol's institutional position — dynamics that our corridor intelligence monitoring tracks closely.
+The corridor's success would, over time, reduce Angola's dependence on petroleum revenue by creating mineral export revenues that flow through different institutional channels.
+This transition is in Angola's long-term national interest, but it may affect the relative importance of oil-sector institutions within the state.
+The pace and nature of corridor development in Angola should therefore be assessed against the wider political economy of oil dependence, not only against Sonangol's company strategy.

 Sonangol's potential constructive contributions to corridor development include the application of its project management expertise to corridor infrastructure projects, the redeployment of oil sector logistics capabilities to mineral transport, and the provision of financial resources (if restructuring frees sufficient capital) for corridor-related investments.
 The company's extensive experience managing large-scale infrastructure projects in Angola's challenging operating environment is a genuine institutional asset that corridor development could leverage.